Iffy27/genomics2c-hackbio/galaxy-tutorial-genomics2c.md

 2. Combined Variant Report by Variant: This table combines the information about each AV across samples.

-3. Variant frequency plot: This plot represents AFs (cell color) for the different AVs (columns) and the different samples (rows).
-The AVs are grouped by genes (different colors on the 1st row).
-Information about their effect is also represented on the 2nd row.
-The samples are clustered following the tree displayed on the left.

 > ERR5931005
 NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNAGATCT
 GTTCTCTAAACGAACTTTAAAATCTGTGTGGCTGTCACTCGGCTGCATGCTTAGTGCACT